-This week I had the opportunity to see some of the trends in design during Austin Design Week and the theme, “Open Doors” is a great metaphor for how products can bring individuals and groups together.
+This week I had the opportunity to see some product design trends during Austin Design Week and the theme, “Open Doors” is a great metaphor for how products can bring individuals and groups together.
 A few of the highlights included:

 - Simplicity is key whether managing a complex mechanical device or a software application.
 Make designs easy for the people using them.

 Simplicity was the overarching idea during a session at GE Aviation with regards to programs and platforms Air Traffic Controllers (ATC) have to manage on a daily basis.
 Rather than one simple system to sign into, over the year ATCs have accumulated multiple software applications to manage everything from ground control to tracking aircraft in the air to the dynamics of the flight itself.
 Having so many different platforms to maneuver was cumbersome for controllers—to say the least.
 So the team is developing one platform to help with the issue.
 When sharing with controllers, they were ecstatic.
 Sometimes the best solution is to simplify the old ones.

 - Designers have always been thoughtful hosts thinking about the needs of their guests—and we need to evolve to appreciate the needs of all stakeholders.